 A standby generator is an incredibly valuable asset to have for your home.
 Standby generators are installed by qualified electricians that function using natural gas or propane to provide backup emergency power.

-There is a variety of reasons why you may want to consider getting a standby generator, whether for your home or business.
+But if the cost is something you’re willing to wear, there is a variety of reasons why you may want to consider getting a standby generator.

 If the power to your home ceases for a prolonged period of time, anything in your fridge and freezer is going to go bad.
 A standby generator can help keep your food refrigerated so you don’t end up losing a ton of money due to spoiled food.